vadcom/wordris/README.md

 - Word validation: The computer checks if the letters form a valid word.
 - Scoring system: Players earn points for each valid word formed.
 - High score tracking: The game keeps track of the player's highest score.
-- Difficulty levels: Players can choose between easy, medium, and hard difficulty levels.
+- Difficulty levels: Players can choose between block set, minimum letters in the words, and languages.
 - Global Leaderboard: Players can view the top scores of other world players.

 ## Getting started